FCLAY1977/Fantasy-Football-Data-Proj/README.md

 2. Navigate within your directory to the file location of the clone.

-3. Download data sources using the instructions below:
+3. Optionally you can download the data sources using the instructions below:

 Data Source 1:

 Navigate to the website: Open a web browser and go to the specified URL: https://www.pro-football-reference.com/years/2022/fantasy.htm

+Data Source 2:

+Navigate to the website: Open a web browser and go to the specified URL: https://www.fantasypros.com/nfl/projections/qb.php?week=draft

-Locate the download options: On the webpage, look for a link or button that indicates "Download" or "Export Data."
+-Locate the download options: On the webpage, look for a link or button that indicates "Download" or "Export Data."
 This option may be located in a menu, toolbar, or under a data table.

-Choose the CSV format: Once you find the download option, select the "CSV" or "Comma-Separated Values" format.
+-Choose the CSV format: Once you find the download option, select the "CSV" or "Comma-Separated Values" format.
 This will ensure the data is downloaded in a structured format compatible with data analysis tools.

-Initiate the download: Click on the "Download CSV" or "Export as CSV" button.
+-Initiate the download: Click on the "Download CSV" or "Export as CSV" button.
 This will initiate the download process and save the file to your computer.

-Data Source 2:

-Navigate to the website: Open a web browser and go to the specified URL: https://www.fantasypros.com/nfl/projections/qb.php?week=draft

-Locate the download option: On the webpage, look for a link or button that says "Download Data."
-This option may be located in a menu, toolbar, or below the data table.

-Select the CSV format: Once you find the download option, click on the dropdown menu and choose "CSV" as the desired format.

-Initiate the download: Click on the "Download" button.
-This will initiate the download process and save the file to your computer.

-3. Create and activate a virtual environment:
+4. Create and activate a virtual environment:

     ```bash
     python -m venv env